 When one of the operands is of a user type (eg. a struct), I add a function to intermediate such a conversion because the compiler does not understand how I want the conversion to be performed.

-explicit operator float() const {
+The operator float()

 Because the user conversion is a function, it can be called at runtime.
 This can be avoided in a constexpr context or with a compilation optimization level.
 But again, it can indeed be called at runtime.
 And of course, if the function does other runtime operations, they might be added to the overall overhead.

 Similar to the first case, information is copied into a register, it’s converted, then copied into the destination variable.
 But the user conversion function is called.
-A new stack is created, the i member is copied into eax and then converted to a float into the xmm0 register.
+A new stack is created, the i

 I generated the assembly code with Compiler Explorer using GCC 9.3 for x86-64.
 I used no optimization level because otherwise those simple examples I wrote would have been optimized away.
 The takeaway is that overhead may occur and I might be the one responsible for it.